elastic/integrations/packages/salesforce/docs/README.md

 </Versions>
 ```

-The last entry in the list indicates the current release version of your Salesforce instance.
-In this example, the version is `Summer '22 (v55.0)`.
+The last entry in the list indicates the current version of your Salesforce instance.
+In this example, the current version is `Summer '22 (v55.0)`.

 ## Prerequisites